Guidance for Adult Members

 If you ever feel you may have inadvertently caused distress or upset to a child, or a child appears to have been made uncomfortable by your actions or you have found yourself in a situation which you think might be misconstrued, we ask you to report this to us as quickly as possible.

 We are sure that all members join us in wanting Four of Clubs to be as happy and as safe a place as possible.
-If you have any further concerns, please contact one of our Child Protection Officers.
+If you have any further concerns, please contact one of our Safeguarding Officers.